ciscoheat/deepstate/README.md

         final firstName : String;
         final lastName : String;
     }
-    // For Arrays, use ds.ImmutableArray
+    // For Arrays and Lists, use ImmutableArray and ImmutableList final timestamps : ds.ImmutableArray<Date>;
+    // For json structures:
-    final timestamps : ds.ImmutableArray<Date>;
+    final json : ds.ImmutableJson;
 }

 // Create a Contained Immutable Asset by extending DeepState<T>,